2014 NBA Finals: Broadcast

-In the United States, the NBA Finals aired on ABC with Mike Breen as play-by-play commentator.
+In the United States, the NBA Finals aired on ABC (including for the second straight year local stations KSAT-TV in San Antonio and WPLG in Miami) with Mike Breen (play-by-play) and Jeff Van Gundy (analyst) as commentators.
+Also beginning this Finals, and for the first time since 2011, Mark Jackson returned as analyst after being fired by the Golden State Warriors early in the season.
 ESPN Radio aired it as well and had Kevin Calabro and Hubie Brown as commentators.